America’s Independence Day, Part TWO

 All men created equal?

 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness. – Thomas Jefferson

 Thomas Jefferson’s words have become synonymous with July 4th celebrations, and in their purest form, they seem all-inclusive.
 We are all equal.
 We all have unalienable rights, including life, freedom, and the “pursuit of happiness.”
 But whom was he actually addressing when he spoke about “all men” being created equal?

-Well, we know he wasn’t addressing women, since women didn’t even have the “right” or the “freedom” to vote in the United States until 1920.
-He wasn’t addressing America’s indigenous peoples who were considered at the time to be, in Jefferson’s own words, “merciless Indian Savages.”
-And he certainly wasn’t addressing anyone who wore a shade of pigment even slightly darker than white.
-In fact, if you read Article 1, Section II, paragraph three of the United States Constitution, you’ll learn that African Americans were only considered to be “three-fifths” of a human being – I hope that makes you gasp and cringe.
+Well, we know he wasn’t addressing women since women didn’t even have the “right” or the “freedom” to vote in the United States until 1920.
+He wasn’t addressing America’s indigenous peoples, who were considered at the time to be, in Jefferson’s own words, “merciless Indian Savages.”
+And he certainly wasn’t addressing anyone wearing a shade of pigment slightly darker than white.
+In fact, if you read Article 1, Section II, paragraph three of the United States Constitution, you’ll learn that African Americans were only considered “three-fifths” of a human beings – I hope that makes you gasp and cringe.

 From Fireworks & BBQs to Military Tanks & flyovers?

 And here we are in 2019, just ahead of another July 4th celebration.
 Over the past 243 years, the United States has gone through many growing pains, but there is still a long way to go.
 Thanks in great part to unwavering social activism, countless legal reforms have placed the United States on an upward trajectory, but the country still remains dangerously vulnerable to the ignorance and bigotry of its past – a truth that became painfully obvious over the past two years.